GeoscienceAustralia/vaws/docs/source/ch03_input.rst

 Fragility_thresholds
 --------------------

 Parameters of the fragility_thresholds section are listed in :numref:`section_fragility_thresholds_table`.
 In the GUI window, they are displayed in the Options tab as box shown in :numref:`section_fragility_thresholds_fig`.
-The use of the fragility thresholds in
+The fragility thresholds are used as shown in :eq:`fragility_eq`.

 .. tabularcolumns:: |p{3.0cm}|p{3.0cm}|p{8.5cm}|
 .. _section_fragility_thresholds_table: